UCREL/lexidb/readme.md

 ## Performance

 One of the main key performance bottle necks with respect to query speed is the `block.size` that is set within [app.properties](#app-properties).
 The larger the block size the faster the querying, but it will require more memory (RAM).
+This additional RAM will also be required when formatting the data into these larger block sizes.

 ### Issues